armcknight/armcknight.com/blog/_posts/2023-08-28-talking-heads-once-in-a-uiviewcontroller-lifecycle.md

 And you may find yourself debugging pthread_mutex_lock synchronization

-And you may ask yourself well, "How did I get here?" 🎶
+And you may ask yourself "Well, how did I get here?" 🎶

 _/David Byrne voice_